Obifrankie/B9MG119/README.md

 The cloud deployment models refer to the way cloud computing resources are provisioned.
 These are of below 4 types:

-1. **Public Clouds**: A public cloud is a cloud deployment model where the infrastructure is owned and managed by a third-party provider.
+1. **Public Clouds**: This is a type of cloud deployment model in which the infrastructure is owned and managed by a third-party provider.
 The provider is responsible for maintaining and upgrading the infrastructure, and the user has access to the cloud services through the internet.

 2. **Private Clouds**: A private cloud is a cloud deployment model where the infrastructure is owned and managed by a single organization.
 The organization has full control over the infrastructure and can customize it to meet their specific needs.
 These are suitable for large enterprises that require high security, customization, and control over their infrastructure.

 3. **Community Clouds**: A community cloud is a cloud deployment model where the infrastructure is shared by multiple organizations with similar interests or goals.
 The infrastructure is managed by a third-party provider or the community itself.

-4. **Hybrid Clouds**: A hybrid cloud is a cloud deployment model that combines public and private clouds.
+4. **Hybrid Clouds**: It’s a type of cloud deployment model which is a combination of private and public clouds.
 Organizations can use public clouds for certain workloads and private clouds for others.
 Hybrid clouds offer the benefits of scalability, flexibility, and cost-effectiveness of public clouds, while also providing the security and control of private clouds.

 ### What are the types of cloud service models?

 There are three types of cloud service models which are as below:

-1. **Infrastructure as a Service (IaaS)**: IaaS provides access to networking features, computers (virtual or on dedicated hardware), and data storage space.
+1. **Infrastructure as a Service (IaaS)**: IaaS offers access to computers (either virtually or on dedicated hardwares), data storage space and networking features.
 Examples are AWS EC2, Google Cloud Engine, etc.

-2. **Platform as a Service (PaaS)**: PaaS offers hardware and software tools over the internet.
+2. **Platform as a Service (PaaS)**: PaaS provides software tools and hardware over the internet.
 It is typically used for application development.
 You do not need to manage the underlying infrastructure.
 Rather, you just need to focus on the deployment and management of your applications.
 Examples are Google App Engine, Heroku, etc.

-3. **Software as a Service (SaaS)**: SaaS delivers software applications over the internet, on a subscription basis.
+3. **Software as a Service (SaaS)**: It offers the software applications on a subscription model over the internet.
 With SaaS, you only need to think about how you are going to use the software.
 Examples are Microsoft Office 365, Google workspace, etc.

 ## Current IT setup